vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

   export const escapeForHTML = s => s.replace(/[&<]/g, c => c === '&' ? '&amp;' : '&lt;');
 ```

-or `[i` with the cursor on `escapeForHTML`.
+or `[i` if we happen to have the cursor on `escapeForHTML`.

+There.
+Another useful and productive action performed without waste.
 Fast and accurate code navigation without dependencies?
 Sign me up!

 `'define'` commands have the same syntax as their `'include'` counterparts.
 You just have to replace `i` with `d`: